fernandorochaworld/canada-digital-super-cluster/README.md

-# Yu-Gi-Oh Card Search
+# Favorite Book Search
 <img src="https://upload.wikimedia.org/wikipedia/commons/a/a7/React-icon.svg" width="150px"/>

 ## Description
-Use of Yu-Gi-Oh Cards API
+Uses mockapi.io to create a Book API

 ## Setup
 Create a .env file at the project root based on the .env.sample file attached to the project.